-Outpatient evaluations include comprehensive adolescent and family interviews, urine drug screening, and an interpretive with the adolescent and family members to discuss recommendations for treatment or referral.
+Outpatient evaluations include comprehensive individual and family interviews, urine drug screening, and a feedback session to the adolescent/young adult and family members to discuss recommendations for treatment or referral.
 The evaluation covers all areas of functioning.
 Clinicians have expert knowledge of local or national services for referral or placement.
 Outpatient psychiatric evaluations can be arranged when indicated.

 Outpatient Individual and Family Substance Use Treatment Program (OPT)

-This program is for adolescents who have violated school system policies regarding possession of alcohol or drugs or who have been caught using or have become intoxicated at school.
-Twelve (12) hours of family centered substance use education and counseling are provided.
-This is an alternative to long term suspension.
-Abstinence is required prior to completion of the 12 hour program.
-This program serves students in both the Durham and Wake county public school systems.
+This program is for adolescents who have violated school system policies regarding possession and/ or use of alcohol or drugs on school property.
+Eight to twelve hours of family-centered substance use education and counseling are provided as an alternative to long term suspension.
+This program serves local schools including the public schools in Durham and Wake counties.